 Ides Kihlen (b.
-1917, Argentina) emerged onto the Buenos Aires art scene shortly after turning sixty.
+1917, Argentina) emerged onto the Buenos Aires art scene in her early 80s.
 She studied at the National School of Decorative Arts in Buenos Aires while simultaneously pursuing music.
 She also trained with artists such as Emilio Pettoruti, Juan Batlle Planas, Pío Collivadino, and André Lhote.
 While Kihlen’s work is mostly non-figurative, many of her compositions contain references to music such as hovering keyboard-like forms, clefs, and staves.
 Her color palette is generally reserved; however, her works exude vibrant, playful energy, and seemingly present windows into new dimensions where forms float freely through space.
 Kihlen has exhibited her artwork in South America, North America, and Europe.

 For over a decade, Kihlen was Professor Vicente Puig’s favorite student at the School of Decorative Arts.
 She later continued her studies by visiting other artists’ studios (including Emilio Pettoruti’s, Batlle Planes’, and André Lhote’s in Paris); pursuing a degree in Art History; and actively frequenting museums around the world.
 Nothing, however, could interrupt her own deliberate rhythm, and her work developed independently of the artistic trends that were taking place back in Buenos Aires at the time.

 Kihlen’s artistic process has been an eloquent expression of her personality.
 She decided, before anything else, to be true to her own internal pace.
 For long stretches of time, she was more interested in the production of art than in obtaining results.
 She did not consider herself to be a professional artist, and therefore never attempted to forge a career as an artist.
 She simply was an artist, and that was enough for her.
 Furthermore, Kihlen is known to have destroyed much of her work and, for the most part, has neither titled nor dated her paintings.